mylonics/zephyr-ide/README.md

 * macOS compatibility is untested.
 Please make an issue on our github page with any incompatibilities found.

 ## Release Notes
+### 1.5.3
+Fixing board selection command - Removed use of custom python scripts for board list\
+Additional fixes to build command

 ### 1.5.2
 Fixing build command